 A child should be enrolled and placed in a class the same day the child arrives at the school, even if records are not available.
-The custodial agency is expected to provide as much information as possible regarding the child's age, grade and academic history (e.g., current IEP) to help the school appropriately support and place the child in a classroom until full student records can be obtained.
-If the enrolling school does not know the student's grade, it can give grade-level assessments to determine a student's placement until the school receives relevant records.
+The custodial agency is expected to provide as much information as possible regarding the child's age, grade, and academic history (such as a epartment of ducation & Workforce epartment of children & Youth current IEP) to help the school appropriately support and place the child in a classroom until full student records can be obtained.
+Ohio defines enrollment as the date on which the school has received both documentation of enrollment and the student has commenced participation in learning opportunities.